|

 Enable Whozz Calling? device on:

-Enables or disables Whozz Calling? device support and specifies the COM (or serial) port to which the device is connected.
-If unsure, check the back of the computer to see which port the device is attached to.
-Most computers label the ports with "IOIOI" and a "1" or "2".
+Enables or disables Whozz Calling? device support and specifies the COM (or serial) port to which the device is connected, or "Ethernet" if using an Ethernet Link model.
+For serial devices, you can usually track the serial cable from the Whozz Calling? device to the back of the computer to find the port number.
+Most computers label serial ports with "IOIOI" and a "1" or "2".
 These correspond to COM1 and COM2, respectively.

 Phone lines to monitor